Fleischer Studios: The silent era

 Red Seal owned 56 theaters, extending as far west as Cleveland, Ohio.
 But after only two years of operation, Red Seal was broke.
-Max (Fleischer) sought an appointment of receiver in bankruptcy in October 1926.
-Just as the situation looked hopeless, Alfred Weiss appeared from the horizon with a Paramount contact.
+Max Fleischer sought an appointment of receiver in bankruptcy in October 1926.
+Just as the situation looked hopeless, Alfred Weiss offered a Paramount contact.

-The Paramount deal provided financing and distribution.
-But due to legal complications of the bankruptcy, the title to Out of the Inkwell was changed to The Inkwell Imps (1927-1929) and the studio was renamed Inkwell Studios.
+The Paramount deal provided financing and distribution, but due to legal complications of the bankruptcy, the title to Out of the Inkwell was changed to The Inkwell Imps (1927–1929) and the studio was renamed Inkwell Studios.
 One year into the relationship, the Fleischer Brothers discovered mismanagement under Weiss and left before the end of the Imps contract.
 Out of the Inkwell Films, Inc. filed bankruptcy in January 1929.
 In March, Max formed Fleischer Studios with Dave as his partner.
 Operations were first set up at the Carpenter-Goldman Laboratories in Queens.
 With a skeleton staff, Fleischer Studios started out doing industrial films, most notably, Finding His Voice, a technical demonstration film explaining Western Electric's Variable Density recording and reproduction system.
 Max Fleischer secured a new contract with Paramount to produce a revival of the "Bouncing Ball" song films, re-branded as Screen Songs, with The Sidewalks of New York as the first release on February 5, 1929.